stephenajulu/julzinsight.co/content/portfolio/project-1.md

       ***Client Profile***: Julz Insight, a Nairobi-based tech firm, specializes in open-source software and offers comprehensive digital solutions to SMEs and government agencies.
   - type: image_section
     image: images/julzinsight3.png
-    image_alt: The full page of our homepage
+    image_alt: The full screenshot of our homepage on laptop and desktop devices
     width: wide
   - type: text_section
     content: >-